 What Are Meta Keywords?

 Meta keywords indicate the main keywords in a page.
 In other terms, it can be defined as the set of words which are frequently being looked for on the search engine.
 This Meta tag is added in the <head> section of a webpage which is invisible to the users and is visible to the search engines.
-The below example shows how Meta keywords are included in HTML code of a web page and appear secretly compared to regular keywords.
+The below example shows how Meta keywords are included in the HTML code of a web page and appear secretly compared to regular keywords.

 <meta name = “keywords” content = “Importance of meta keywords, meta keywords, meta tags, meta element keywords, meta tag keywords” >